-Beginning: Student is a true beginner with little English language proficiency in given area.
-Developing: Student is able to understand and use basic English words and phrases in given area.
-Expanding: Student is able to understand and use an expanding amount of conversational English in given area.
-Consolidating: Student is able to understand and use varying amounts of conversational English, and some academic language, in given area.
-Bridging: Student is approaching grade-level proficiency in given area.
-They may need support with nuances of language.
+Beginning: The student is a true beginner with little English language proficiency in given area.
+Developing: The student can understand and use basic English words and phrases in given area.
+Expanding: The student can understand and use an expanding amount of conversational English in given area.
+Consolidating: The student can understand and use varying amounts of conversational English, and some academic language, in given area.
+Bridging: The student is approaching grade-level proficiency in the given area and may need support with nuances of language.

-NOTE ON LANGUAGE LEARNING (From Ministry of Education English Language Learning Standards):
+NOTES ON LANGUAGE LEARNING (From Ministry of Education English Language Learning Standards):